docPoacher/hello-world/website/readme.md

+03/17/2025
+I beat the wikipedia sudoku.
+I consider this to be an accomplished day.

 02/28/2025 Friday
 People are dirty.
 They do not have any desire left to care for themselves.
 How can you get a person to wash their clothes or their face if they have no desire to do so?
 In many cases the absolute need for cleanliness is displaced by another more pertinent need, such as rest or mental relaxation.
 At many people's jobs, they are expected to do work at greater and greater efficiencies.
 These efficiencies were not able to be met by their parents or their grandparents and in fact many jobs today did not exist in the previous generations and are products or consequences of efficiency itself.
 There is expected waste.